danieldkim/charlotte/README.md

 Returns the length of this tab's history.

-## pendingLength

-The length that this tab's history is *about* to be.
-This property exists between the time a `load()` is initiated and either the view or the full page is rendered.
-This is useful within the template code if you want to do something based on where the page that is currently being rendered is in the tab history, i.e:

-    if (context.pendingLength > 1)
-        // add a back button to the nav bar

 ## first()

-Returns the `settings` for the first page loaded into this tab.
+Returns the first page loaded into this tab.

 ## current()

-Returns the `settings` for the current page in this tab.
+Returns the current page in this tab.

 ## previous()

-Returns the `settings` for the previous page in this tab.
+Returns the previous page in this tab.

+# page

+A page is a basically an extension of the settings object that zepto’s ajax() accepts.
+The page object includes all of the properties passed in the `load()` call (such as `url`, `type`, etc.).
+In addition to those properties and the common charlotte properties, a charlotte page has the properties below.

+It's worth noting here that one property in particular that can be useful to **set** from your within your `ready()` event handler code is the `archiver` property.

+## index

+The index of this page in the tab history.
+Can be useful in your view template code when you want to do something based on where in the tab history the page is being loaded:

+    if (context.index > 0)
+      // add a back button to the nav bar

+## isAPage

+Self-explanatory.
+Always `true`.

+## `load()`, `reload()`, and `back()`

+These methods delegate to the containing tab.

+## tab

+The tab that this page was loaded into.

+## browser

+The browser that created the tab that this page was loaded into.

-## Error Handling
+# Error Handling

 As mentioned in the discussion on callback style, errors are generally passed to callback functions in the style of node, as the first argument.
 Charlotte